 1. Music – play relaxing ‘alpha’ music for children when you are feeding and cuddling, both in the day and at night.
 If you give your child a massage every day use this as background music.
 This music should play every time the child goes to sleep..

-2. Scent – choose a calming scent like lavender or chamomile and wear it as a perfume on your pulse points.
+2. Scent – choose a calming scent like a lavender and chamomile blend and wear it as a perfume on your pulse points.
 This allows your child to associate the smell with you.
 If you massage your child use a few drops in a carrier oil.
 You might also consider using the scent in your/your child’s bedroom in a diffuser every night too (note do not use anything involving heat or naked flames for obvious safety reasons!).
 Again, the scent must be present every time you feed to sleep initially.

 3. Comforters – select a muslin, small blanket/piece of soft fabric or a favourite cuddly toy and put it between you and your child every single time you cuddle or feed.
 The comforter is to be viewed almost as an extension of you and allows your child to feel that they have a small piece of you with them at night.